MitchTalmadge/MitchTalmadge/_posts/2025-03-21-iphone-focus-automation-via-homeassistant.markdown

 So, to make this work, I need to send an email to my iCloud address.
 That should get it to my iPhone the fastest.
 To test this idea, I set up an automation to listen for emails on my iCloud address, and turn on Sleep focus when one arrives.
 Then, I sent an email to my iCloud address from my Gmail address.

+Sadly, the emails do not always come in quickly.
+Many times, I let my iPhone sit still and it took over 5 minutes before the email showed up (battery saver is disabled, btw).
+It showed up immediately on my MacBook, though.
+There were a few rare cases where the iPhone did show the email within about 10 seconds, but I'd really like something faster than that.

-Unfortunately, it just straight up doesn't work.
-Not because the email is too slow (I mean, it takes about 5-10 seconds, which is slow but not horrible)... but because the automation just doesn't run at all.
+Even still, if the emails did come in immediately, it wouldn't matter.
+The automation just straight up doesn't work, at least on my phone.
+It just doesn't run at all.
 I double and triple checked that everything was correctly configured, but it would never even try to run the automation.
 [I found a thread on Reddit](https://www.reddit.com/r/shortcuts/comments/1d8g1n7/icloud_mail_doesnt_trigger_automation/) where people were complaining of this happening for iCloud accounts.
 I have to assume it's just an iOS 18 bug.

 Moving on to my next idea...
 Messages?